near/docs/docs/tutorials/how-to-write-contracts-that-talk-to-each-other.md

 Keep the tab open that you've been working on, you're going to need the ID of the contract you just created later.

-A partial ID of the contract can be found in the URL:
-- Either in NEAR Studio
-  - studio.nearprotocol.com/?f=`oa8ms5x27` (at time of writing)
-- Or while the running app
-  - app.near.ai/app/`oa8ms5x27` (at time of writing -- yours will be different)

 The rest of the ID is the prefix "studio-" to be something like `studio-oa8ms5x27`.
 In fact the ID of the contract is just the NEAR account created for the contract by NEAR Studio automatically.

 You can read more about [accounts on the NEAR platform here](/docs/concepts/account).